 Last night, we got a robocall that I wasn't able to pick up because I was putting Z to bed.
 They left a message on my answering machine.
 It said that Barack Obama:

+"pledged to relegalize tax-funded partial birth abortion, which pierces the skulls of pain-sensitive late-term babies during childbirth."
 It went on to spout some nonsense about parental notification for abortions for minors (yeah, the teenaged girl who's raped by her father should have to get his permission before she aborts his baby; it's only fair, right?)

 HOW DARE THEY?
 Does B need to hear that?
 Should I have to explain what abortion is to a four year-old?
 I.AM.OUTRAGED.
 They have no right to leave such a graphic message on my answering machine.
 No right.

-The call came from the National Pro-Life Alliance (please see sub-rant below about the term "pro-life").
+National Pro-Life Alliance (please see sub-rant below about the term "pro-life").
 I think I'm going to call a local news station about this, because it is so totally inappropriate to be leaving these sorts of messages on family answering machines.
 I'm also going to write the Alliance, and call them too.
 Join me if you'd like --

 Martin E. Fox